 If The Prom and Dear Evan Hansen are the best that contemporary Broadway can do, the American musical theater is pretty much dead.
 Dear Evan Hansen is a hybrid of bad and bland, monotonous and tone-deaf.

-High schooler Evan Hansen (Ben Platt) is struggling with anxiety issues, aggravating his generally lonely life apart from his "family friend" Jared Kalwani (Nik Dodani).
-He pines for pretty Zoe Murphy (Kaitlyn Dever) but suffers from, to quote Morrissey "a shyness that is criminally vulgar".
-Her bullying goth brother Connor (Colton Ryan) does not help matters.
+High schooler Evan Hansen (Ben Platt) struggles with anxiety issues and has no friends apart from his "family friend" Jared Kalwani (Nik Dodani).
+While he pines for pretty Zoe Murphy (Kaitlyn Dever) Evan's intense shyness cripples him.

-While he makes somewhat of an effort to correct Connor's family's mistake, Evan is soon sucked into this beautiful lie that he and Connor were friends.
-This has the surprising effect of giving Evan the faux family he's always yearned for, a romantic relationship with Zoe and even a bit of popularity at school, especially after he gives a speech where he tells his fellow students You Will Be Found.
+Evan makes somewhat of an effort to correct the Murphy's mistake, but soon Evan is sucked into this beautiful lie that he and Connor were friends.
+This has the surprising effect of giving Evan the faux family he's always yearned for, a romantic relationship with Zoe and even a bit of popularity at school, especially after he tells his fellow students You Will Be Found, a speech that he gives at a school memorial.

-A viral hit, school activist Alana (Amandla Steinfeld) forms the Connor Project to help fellow students with suicidal thoughts.
+His speech goes viral, and school activist Alana (Amandla Steinfeld) forms the Connor Project to help fellow students with suicidal thoughts.
 As part of the Connor Project, the orchard field that Evan and Connor so "loved" is to be renamed and restored in Connor's honor.
-However, little discrepancies start building up.
+However, little discrepancies start building up in Evan's story.
 Evan's working class mother Heidi (Julianne Moore) starts growing more irritated that Evan is pushing her away, and ultimately the truth comes out in devastating ways.
-Will everyone find peace?
+Will everyone involved find peace?

 It should be remembered that Dear Evan Hansen comes to us pretty much as it was seen on Broadway, where audiences and critics thrilled to its themes, plots and performances, with the added bonus that the Broadway Evan Hansen was recreating his Tony Award-winning performance on film.
 To put it in perspective, it would be as if the film version of My Fair Lady had actually cast Julie Andrews as Eliza Doolittle or Angela Lansbury had recreated her title role in Mame.
 With such a highly praised, perhaps beloved Best Musical winner now committed to film, what exactly went wrong?